 ying joined Watsi on June 21st, 2015.
-Two years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Yvonne, a bright student and future lawyer from Kenya, to fund clubfoot repair surgery so that she can walk easily.
+Two years ago, ying joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. ying's most recent donation supported Elenita, a 60-year-old midwife and mother of four from Philippines, to fund surgery to remove her gallbladder and heal her pain.

 ying has funded healthcare for 42 patients in 9 countries.